japanese sugar, sugar, wagashi, wasanbon

-Japanese snacks have been getting more popular worldwide, and even traditional Japanese sweets like mochi are less of a mystery than a few years ago.
-There are however still a lot of secrets left to traditional wagashi sweets, one of them being Japan’s very own unique sugar.
+Japanese snacks have become more popular worldwide, and even traditional Japanese sweets like mochi are less of a mystery than a few years ago.
+However, there are still many secrets left to traditional wagashi sweets, one of them being Japan’s unique sugar.

 The history of wasanbon begins in the Edo period (1603 – 1867), about 200 years ago.
-Even though the country was closed off to foreign visitors at the time, what little trade there was had already introduced Japan to sugar.
-The eighth shogun Yoshimune Tokugawa expressed an interest in cultivating sugarcane in Japan, and stipends were given out to domains willing to try.
+Even though the country was closed off to foreign visitors then, what little trade there was had already introduced Japan to sugar.
+The eighth shogun, Yoshimune Tokugawa expressed an interest in cultivating sugarcane in Japan, and stipends were given to domains willing to try.

-Present day Kagawa and Tokushima prefectures on Japan’s smallest main island Shikoku responded to the call.
-Sugarcane plantations were set up, and through trial and error farmers eventually succeeded in creating a unique processing method yielding an especially fine grained sugar.
+Present-day Kagawa and Tokushima Prefectures on Japan’s smallest main island, Shikoku responded to the call.
+Sugarcane plantations were set up, and through trial and error, farmers eventually created a unique processing method yielding an especially fine-grained sugar.

-These two prefectures are still the only ones producing wasanbon today, although the volume of production has decreased significantly.
-Since the sales of Western sweets have effectively overtaken Japanese ones, cheap refined white sugar tends to be the go to choice.
+These two prefectures are still the only ones producing wasanbon today, although the production volume has decreased significantly.
+Since the sales of Western sweets have effectively overtaken Japanese ones, cheap refined white sugar tends to be the go-to choice.

 Most makers of traditional Japanese sweets, so-called wagashi, still rely on wasanbon.
-Considering they owe their existence to it, this is hardly a surprising fact.
-It’s said that before the arrival of wasanbon the sweetest food in Japan were persimmons.
+This is hardly surprising because they owe their existence to it.
+It’s said that before the arrival of wasanbon, the sweetest food in Japan was persimmons.

 The process that makes wasanbon unique is in its name.
-Wa means Japanese, san the number three, and bon in this case refers to trays.
+Wa means Japanese, san the number three, and bon refers to trays.
 To make this rare sugar, a craftsman or -woman will mix water with the raw, black sugar and knead it by hand on a wooden tray.

-The sugary juice created through this process is removed and the kneading repeated another two times.
-This process takes around 20 days, and removes so much material that only about 40% of the original amount remains.
+The sugary juice created through this process is removed, and the kneading is repeated twice.
+This process takes around 20 days and removes so much material that only about 40% of the original amount remains.

-The labor intensive process is still performed in the same way, to give the sugar it’s fine grain and taste by eliminating impurities.
-The result is a very fine-grained sugar that can be used just like any other sugar, but really shines when worked into traditional Japanese tea sweets.
+The labor-intensive process is still performed in the same way to give the sugar its fine grain and taste by eliminating impurities.
+The result is a fine-grained sugar that can be used just like any other sugar but shines when worked into traditional Japanese tea sweets.

-While wasanbon is used to sweeten tea, coffee or even in cakes these days, it’s primarily known as the main ingredient in a traditional Japanese sweet called higashi.
-Higashi are dry sweets, made by mixing wasanbon with coloring, rice flour and a small amount of water, then pressing it into shape by using a wooden mold.
+While wasanbon is used to sweeten tea, coffee, or even in cakes these days, it’s primarily known as the main ingredient in a traditional Japanese sweet called higashi.
+Higashi are dry sweets made by mixing wasanbon with coloring, rice flour, and a small amount of water, then pressing it into shape using a wooden mold.

-The fine grains of wasanbon allow for intricate detail, which is used to represent seasonal motifs like flowers or animals in the final product.
-The resulting higashi compliment the slightly bitter matcha they are served with not just in their mild, melty sweetness, but also in their appearance.
+The fine grains of wasanbon allows for intricate detail, which is used to represent seasonal motifs like flowers or animals in the final product.
+The resulting higashi complements the slightly bitter matcha they are served within their mild, melty sweetness and appearance.

 Other Uses For Wasanbon

-While higashi are most closely associated with wasanbon, any other wagashi can benefit from its characteristics as well.
+While higashi are most closely associated with wasanbon, any other wagashi can also benefit from its characteristics.
 Makers of yokan, a traditional Japanese jelly made from sweet red beans, have grown especially fond of it.
-Somewhat unexpectedly, some high class sushi restaurants have also started it to amplify the taste of certain ingredients.
+Somewhat unexpectedly, some high-class sushi restaurants have also started it to amplify the taste of certain ingredients.